adh30/StataTables/README.md

 The code uses a freely available set of the [Second National Health and Nutrition Examination Survey](https://www.stata-press.com/data/r17/nhanes2l) as an example.
 It can be modified to use any dataset.

+Additional public data for testing purposes are available in the /data subdirectory.

 ### Requirements

 Software or packages that needs to be installed and and how to install them.